AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/MVP.md

 1. The system successfully installs on target hardware
 2. All core features function as described
-3. The system remains stable under normal use conditions
+3. The system remains stable under normal user conditions
 4. Performance targets are met
 5. Basic daily computing tasks can be accomplished